Grief and Grace

 at the end of a hill climb.

-Stop the coffee.
+Stop the coffee,

-Eat more beets.
+eat more beets.

-those guaranteed-to-last titanium hips
+protecting those guaranteed-to-last titanium hips

 picked up from the orthopedic surgeon